There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 Applicants are required to pass the Certification Examination for Nutrition Specialists℠ to demonstrate that their education, experience, and training have resulted in a mastery of the knowledge and skills required of the Certified Nutrition Specialist.

-The examination is offered two times per year, typically in the spring and fall.
-Unsuccessful candidates may re-take the examination once during each calendar year.
+The examination is offered two times per year, typically in June and December.
+Unsuccessful candidates may re-take the examination if they do not pass.

 The examination contains 200 multiple-choice, single answer questions, and covers the broad spectrum of basic and applied nutritional science, based on an explicit set of competencies outlined in the Examination Content Outline.
 Competencies are determined by a job analysis study conducted on practitioners.